lequyanh/NA2Dexperiments/README.md

     * **Note**: These searches will take considerably longer due to the folding sub-routine.
 To fasten the search, lower the ΔΔG folding parameter
 4. Run the search (Play button)

-## Additional experiments
-* To search/filter records of a particular RNA type (e.g., only SCARNA1 records), chose from FASTA files in the `benchmark/bpRNA/misc` directory
-  (e.g., mir_10.fst, SCARNA_1.fst)
-* The `misc` folder also contains FASTA files with sequence data only (*.fa).
-These can be supplied to sequence searches (e.g., the one titled *SCARNA_1 - sequence*)